uncomplexlearning/a-level/markdown/physics.md

 > When describing using Newton's laws of motion:
 >
-> - describe using all laws
+> - refer to laws explicitly
+> - refer to the forces explicitly (by name, e.g. weight)
-> - state direction of all forces
+> - state the directions of all forces
-> - exerts force instead of displace water/gas
+> - to displace a fluid, force must be exerted (2nd law)
+> - and so there will be a equal and opposite force from the fluid (3rd law)
-> - refer to the object stated in question - gas accelerated
+> - so the resultant force...

 ### 4.1.6 Momentum